The History of Mike’s Foreign Car Service begins with the story of Mike Caradonna Sr.

 Mike was 26 years old at the time and worked as a mechanic for two years in New York City.
 In 1960 he moved to Columbus and began working at The Country Fair, a NASH Rambler dealership on West Broad Street.
 He spoke very little English, but was an admired mechanic because he was an especially productive worker.
 After three years, he switched to the Dick Clifton Dealership near the corner of West Broad and Central Ave.
 This dealership sold Ramblers, as well as Fiats, and because Mike is Italian, he worked mainly on the Fiats.
 Four years later, in 1967, he opened a dealership with two other partners called European Sports Cars.
 Located on North High Street, Mike and his partners sold Fiats and MG’s.

-Ultimately the partnership dissolved six years later, so Mike moved to the Citco Gas station at 1325 West Broad Street, the current location of Mike’s Foreign Car Service.
+Ultimately the partnership dissolved six years later, so Mike moved to the Citco Gas station at 1325 W. broad street, the old location of Mike’s Foreign Car Service.
 He began his business with only $200.
 He fixed cars and pumped gas when he had to, maintaining his only goal of being able to provide for his family.
 Little did he know that his business would quickly grow.
 This is because all of his previous customers from the dealerships followed him to his current job, because they liked how he fixed their cars.

 Mike shifted his business by focusing only on cars; he got rid of the gas pumps and built an addition onto the back of the main building.
 Thus, on July 3rd 1973, Mike’s Foreign Car Service was born.